 Individually measuring each outlet height with a tape measure is one way to set outlet heights.
 However, there are a few other tricks you might wish to try to speed up the process:

 Determine your preferred box height and make a single mark on any stud.
 With a laser level placed on the other side of the room, shoot a line across the entire length of the wall you are working on.
 Work off this line as you place each box or, to preserve batteries, make pencil marks on studs and then shut off the laser level.

 This quick method works best before the floor covering is already installed.
 If you have a drywall square, place the long end of the square's "T" perpendicular to the floor.
 Hold the longest part of the square roughly parallel to the floor.
 Mark a line across four studs by running your pencil along the bottom part of the straightedge.
 Place the receptacles at this height.
 This gives you a height of 14 inches.
 If you then lay a floor, thus raising the floor level, you end up with a height of roughly 12 inches above the floor.

 Most 16-ounce hammers are about 13 inches long.
 Set the hammer on the floor with the head down, then set the box on top of the hammer handle, resulting in a roughly 12-inch high outlet height after the floor covering is installed.Continue to 3 of 3 below.

 03 of 03

-Standard Light Switch Height
+Standard Height for Light Switch Boxes

 Measure With a Story Pole

 Simply stand up the pole next to a wall stud and mark the stud at the appropriate height.
 Make sure to mark the pole clearly.
-Notes like "Bottom of outlet box" and "Center of switch box" help prevent mistakes.
+Notes like "bottom of outlet box" and "center of switch box" help prevent mistakes.